polyramosaraujo/API-Construflow/README.md

-# 📊 Sistema de Extração de Dados da API Construflow para Google Sheets
+# 📊 Data Extraction System from Construflow API to Google Sheets

-Este sistema foi desenvolvido em Google Apps Script com o objetivo de automatizar a coleta e organização de dados da API do Construflow, preenchendo diferentes abas de uma planilha do Google Sheets.
+This system was developed in Google Apps Script with the goal of automating the collection and organization of data from the Construflow API, filling different tabs of a Google Sheets spreadsheet.

-## 🚀 Funcionamento
+## 🚀 How It Works

-O sistema é dividido em quatro partes principais:
+The system is divided into four main parts:

-1. **Constantes**
+1. **Constants**
-- Define as configurações principais do sistema, como versão do conector e do template, URL base da API, credenciais codificadas em base64, número máximo de tentativas, tamanho das páginas para requisições paginadas e referências às abas da planilha que serão preenchidas
+- Defines the main system settings, such as connector and template version, base API URL, base64-encoded credentials, maximum number of attempts, page size for paginated requests, and references to the spreadsheet tabs that will be filled

-2. **Requisição Geral (`getFromAPI`)**
+2. **General Request (`getFromAPI`)**
-- Responsável por fazer requisições GET para a API do Construflow, com suporte à **paginação automática** e **retries** em caso de erro.
+- Responsible for making GET requests to the Construflow API, with support for **automatic pagination** and **retries** in case of errors.

-3. **Função Intermediária (`getData`)**
+3. **Intermediate Function (`getData`)**
-- Função que define a versão do template da API e chama `getFromAPI()`.
+- Function that defines the API template version and calls `getFromAPI()`.

-4. **Requisições Específicas por Endpoint**
+4. **Specific Requests by Endpoint**
    (`getProjects`, `getCompanies`, etc)
-- Cada função coleta dados de um endpoint da API e preenche uma aba específica da planilha.
+- Each function collects data from an API endpoint and fills a specific tab in the spreadsheet.

-## 📅 Última Atualização
+## 📅 Last Update

 29/11/2024

-## 👨‍💻 Autora
+## 👨‍💻 Author

 Polyana Ramos Araújo